siddhu1132/DAEFORESTATION-Exploration/README.md

 SELECT * FROM total_forest_Area_2016;
 ```
--_What was the change (in sq km) in the forest area of the world from 1990 to 2016?_
+c _What was the change (in sq km) in the forest area of the world from 1990 to 2016?_

 ```sql
 SELECT